QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 PV_{\text{{college}}} = \sum_{t=4}^T R^{-t} w_t^c
 $$

-It is the sum of the discounted earnings from the first year of graduation to the last year of work assuming the degree is obtained in the fourth year.
+It is the sum of the discounted earnings from the first year of graduation to the last year of work assuming the degree is obtained in the fourth year and no salary is earned while in the college.

 The present value of the earnings from going to work after high school is